Animal Rescue Flights

 ARF featured on the NBC-TV show Clear The Shelters

-Transporting animals without health certificates also has serious health consequences.
-Parvo and other issues can survive in aircraft interiors for extended periods, putting the lives of pilots' own pets at risk.
+Transporting animals without health certificates could have even more serious consequences.
+Parvo and other health issues can survive in aircraft interiors for extended periods, putting the lives of pilot's own pets at risk.
 Chemical cleaners and disinfectants can damage interiors.
 We have heard disturbing stories of humans becoming sickened from a "load-and-fly" transport of animals by groups that didn't require health certificates.

 Download a PowerPoint presentation that details symtoms of the most common communicable diseases.